kmdouglass/bstore/docs/database.rst

 field of view.
 This allows widefield images to be grouped with their corresponding localizations within the database.
-As an example, we might have two datasets in our database where both have 'HeLa' as a prefix and 1 as the acqID, but one has 'locResults' as its datsetType and the other 'widefieldImage'.
+As an example, we might have two datasets in our database where both have 'HeLa' as a prefix and 1 as the acqID, but one has 'locResults' as its datasetType and the other 'widefieldImage'.

 Finally, the optional identifiers can further divide datasets that